Aircraft Predictive Maintenance: The Ultimate Guide

 Predictive maintenance often gets lumped in with artificial intelligence, but modern solutions work with tried‑and‑tested statistical techniques such as moving averages, regression, and Weibull life‑curve fitting.
 That keeps your data‑science needs—and your regulator approvals—manageable.

-1 IoT & On‑Wing Sensors
+1. Using IoT & On-Wing Sensors for Real-Time Insights

 New‑generation aircraft arrive with hundreds of built‑in sensors.
 Retrofit programs add low‑cost accelerometers or temperature probes to legacy fleets.
 These sensors stream vibration, pressure, or oil‑debris counts to ground in near‑real time via ACARS, SATCOM, or cellular during overnight layovers.